powersindustries/DataTypesAndAlgorithms_Java/README.md

 ### Selection Sort
 - Index based sort.
 - Start at index 0 and search for the index with the smallest value.
-- When the min index has been found, swap it with the comparitive index.
+- When the min index has been found, swap it with the comparative index.
 - Go down the line and repeat this process until the data has been sorted.
 - When to Use:
     - Mostly used for educational purposes.